- Giving two weeks’ notice isn’t a legal requirement, but it’s common practice when someone leaves a position.

 - Businesses must abide by state laws that govern final paychecks and accrued paid time off even if an employee leaves suddenly.

 - To reduce the impact of employees leaving quickly and unexpectedly, business owners should cross-train their teams and maintain a talent pipeline.

 - This article is for business owners and managers who want to reduce the odds of employees leaving without notice.

-When an employee is leaving your company, you might expect they give two weeks’ notice, but that doesn’t mean they will.
-Despite work etiquette and standards, there are no laws requiring employees to give any notice, let alone two weeks – before quitting.
+When an employee leaves your company, you probably expect them to give you two weeks’ notice, but that doesn’t always mean they will.
+Despite work etiquette and standards, no laws require employees to give any notice whatsoever – let alone two weeks – before quitting.

 Can you legally require employees to give two weeks’ notice?

-According to the advocacy group Workplace Fairness, 24 states including Arizona, California, New York, Maine, Kentucky, and Nebraska have laws requiring employers to pay any unused vacation time in the last paycheck.
-In those states, workers can only challenge a business over accrued paid time off (PTO) if the business owner explicitly promised to pay unpaid vacation time in the final paycheck, noted Workplace Fairness.
+According to the advocacy group Workplace Fairness, 24 states – including Arizona, California, New York, Maine, Kentucky and Nebraska – require employers to pay any unused vacation time in the last paycheck.
+In those states, workers can only challenge a business over accrued PTO if the business owner explicitly promised to pay unpaid vacation time in the final paycheck.
 Twenty-six states don’t have any laws pertaining to accrued paid vacation.

-What is a two-week notice?
+What is two weeks’ notice?